mikeizbicki/ucr-cs100/tutorials/test-cases/README.md

-Writing Test Cases for your Command Shell
+Writing Test Cases for your Command Shell.
 A short explanation for students and curious programmers taking on such a project

 I.